chenchen-hci/zwave/README.md

 *  Virtual Sensor: virtualized sensor, achieved by analyzing data from physical sensor;
 *  Online sensor: sensor data gathered from common web service, e.g. average temperature got from [weather.com](https://weather.com/);

+## Further Suggestions on Connector Modules:

+In current implementations, the connector will do following task in sequence:

+*  Called by client app;
+*  Read one set of data and post to buildingDepot stack or send command to switch;
+*  Exit from connector and wait the next call of client app;

+However since the initialization of zwave network is very slow, it is recommended to send/receive data in the contexul of instance of Network (this means idealy the zwave network is a long running program).

+Another problem is that using above mothod the sampling period is controlled by (external) client app.
+However, the fact is that every zwave device have their own frequencies for updating value, for example, the sampling period of multisensor6 can be configured by parameter 111.
+This may cause problems on validity of data acquired.
+For instance, if the sampling period of updating value is 10 seconds, while the sampling period for request is 2 seconds, there will have roughly 4/5 data being useless and hence wasting database resources.

+A effective method is to only allow zwave sensor dertermine the sampling period, while external client app only makes decisions on whether or not continue data acquisition.
+The specific process can be summarized as follows:

+*  External app calls the connector;
+*  The connector listen to request from various zwave nodes.
+Once there are updates in any nodes, the connector will 'wake up' and post data to BuildingDepot;
+*  Connector will not stop unless the apps make a 'stop' call;

 ## References

 [1] python-openzwave library, [Online] Available at: <[https://github.com/OpenZWave/python-openzwave](https://github.com/OpenZWave/python-openzwave)> [Accessed on January 5, 2017]